Freelancer Beginners Guide

 6. Establish Your Freelance Business Legally

 No one wants to owe the IRS.
 Therefore, it’s critical to be ready to file a 1099.
-Once you earn $600, the government requires paying taxes.
-Every state is different, therefore you should look up the tax requirements for startup businesses or independent contractors in your state.
+Once you earn six hundred dollar, the government requires paying taxes.
+Every state is different, therefore you should look up the tax requirements for startup businesses or s contractors in your state.

 7. Setting Your Rates and Negotiating Contracts